-This just-completed 2014 study compares forgiveness education using pen-pal and journaling activities across two groups of socially and culturally diverse youth.
+This 2014 study compares forgiveness education using pen-pal and journaling activities across two groups of socially and culturally diverse youth.
 The groups improved on both forgiveness and prejudice.
 The pattern of outcomes was different for the African American participants than for the European American participants.

 For a comprehensive list of his books, journal articles, and other forgiveness materials, here is a Collection of Dr. Enright’s Forgiveness Research Studies.

 To get an idea of the variety of research work he has done during his 40+ year career in psychology (33+ years focusing exclusively on forgiveness and forgiveness education), here are abstracts of 34 of Dr. Enright's research studies.
 Among the more than 110 professional journal articles, monographs and tracts Dr. Enright has authored or co-authored, these 34 were all peer-reviewed and published.
 The abstracts, provisded by ERIC Institute of Education Sciences, date back to 1975 and include studies such as these:

 - The Adolescent as Forgiver (1989)

 - Interpersonal Forgiveness within the Helping Professions: An Attempt to Resolve Differences of Opinion (1992)

 - Counseling within the Forgiveness Triad: On Forgiving, Receiving Forgiveness, and Self-Forgiveness (1996)